Allegheny-Computer-Science-203-S2020/cs203-S2020-conduct/conduct.md

 * **Acceptable Conduct (A):**

   * *Members shall*
-    * Show respect for all peers as learners and team-members
+    * Show respect for all peers as learners and team members
     * Allow peers to voice their opinions and questions
     * Read, understand, and follow all parts of this code of Conduct
     * Follow the honor code on all submitted work